Protecting Your Rights in Medical Malpractice Cases

 How Does Arkansas Define Medical Malpractice?

 An important part of determining if you have a valid claim involves understanding how medical malpractice is defined in Little Rock.
 Laws are designed to protect a patient’s rights.
-If a healthcare professional commits an act of medical negligence or omits something and a patient sustains damages or is harmed, the victim has the right to take legal action with the guidance of a medical malpractice lawyer and hold the party accountable.
+If a healthcare professional commits an act of medical negligence or fails to treat the patient correctly, and he or she sustains damages or is harmed, the victim has the right to take legal action, guided by a medical malpractice lawyer who will take action to hold that party accountable.

 What You May Not Know About Hospital Negligence

 You’re probably well aware of the extensive training and hard work it takes to work in the medical field.
 You may be wondering how something like a misdiagnosis or prescription error could happen in the first place.
-Many hospital error cases could be a result of overworked staff who are trying to keep up with everything, but this isn’t an excuse for you to suffer because they made a mistake.
+Many hospital error cases could result from overworked staff trying to keep up with everything, but this isn’t an excuse for you to suffer because they made a mistake.

 Sometimes, it comes down to individual medical negligence.
-A doctor could make a mistake or could be unprepared to do their job that day.
-There could be instances of a healthcare professional trying something that they don’t have enough experience to do.
+A doctor could make a mistake or be unprepared to do their job that day.
+There could be instances of a healthcare professional trying something without enough experience.

-There’s also the possibility that some are struggling with the stresses of being in the medical field.
+There’s also the possibility that some struggle with the stresses of being in the medical field.
 Some may turn to illicit substances.
 A healthcare provider could be under the influence of alcohol or drugs and still try to do their job.

 What Damages Can a Victim Recover?